pmodels/mpich/doc/notes/pm.md

 implemented the dynamic process management functions in MPICH, some evolution of Part 2 of PMI may take place as we do so.

-The fundamental idea of Part 1 is the {\em key-value space}, or KVS, containing a set of (key, value) pairs of strings.
-Processes acquire access to one or more KVS's through PMI and can perform {\tt put/get}
-operations on them.
+The fundamental idea of Part 1 is the *key-value space*, or KVS, containing a set of (key, value) pairs of strings.
+Processes acquire access to one or more KVS's through PMI and can perform `put/get` operations on them.
 Synchronization is defined in a scalable way via the barrier operation, so that processes can be assure that the necessary puts have been done before attempting the corresponding gets.

-Thus the PMI interface (Part 1) consists of {\tt put/get/barrier} operations together with housekeeping operations for managing the KVS's.
+Thus the PMI interface (Part 1) consists of `put/get/barrier` operations together with housekeeping operations for managing the KVS's.
 For implementation of MPI-1, a single KVS, the default KVS for processes started at the same time, is sufficient, but multiple KVS's will be useful when we consider Part 2 and dynamic process management.

-\subsection{Part 1:  Basic PMI Routines}
+### Part 1:  Basic PMI Routines
-\label{sec:part1}

 Part 1 of the interface is invoked in performance-critical parts of the MPI implementation, both during initialization and connection setup.
 Thus it is critical that this part of the interface allow scalable implementation.
-We accomplish this through the semantics of the {\tt put/get/barrier}, since the only synchronizing operation is the collective {\tt barrier}, which is can have a scalable implementation.
+We accomplish this through the semantics of the `put/get/barrier`, since the only synchronizing operation is the collective `barrier`, which is can have a scalable implementation.
-The {\tt commit} operation allowsl batching of {\tt put} operations for improved performance.
+The `commit` operation allowsl batching of `put` operations for improved performance.

 Part 1 has two subparts:  firstly, the functions associated with the process group